Robert-Clark-1990/MS4_RCD/README.md

 ## Database Design

+`<-- TO FINISH ONCE IMAGE UPLOAD BIT SORTED SO I KNOW WHAT IS IN THE SCHEMA -->`

 All data related to this project is saved in JSON files across three apps.
 The Portfolio app is separated from the rest as it contains data from previous works, and would only be updated with new information if a new client was taken on.
 The Products app contains JSON files for Products and Categories.
 Users who purchase a commission package will then be invited to leave a testimonial, which will bring forward data to be used in the Testimonials app.
 The model below was created using [Draw SQL](https://drawsql.app/rob-clark/diagrams/rcd)